EPIC US ROAD TRIP DAYS 18-22THE GREAT PLAINS - WYOMING, NEBRASKA, IOWA, MISSOURI, & ARKANSAS

 On display in The Buckhorn Bar, Laramie.
 AmericanCowboy.com‘s introduction to their list of ‘The Best Cowboy Bars in the West’.

 Southeastern Wyoming & The First Transcontinental Railroad Project

 It’s a 57-mile drive via US Route 30 from Laramie to Medicine Bow across the largely deserted high Laramie Plains.
-It struck me once again, and shortly after pulling out of Laramie, how quickly the scene can and does change around here, reminding me just how diverse the US really is.
+It struck me once again, and shortly after pulling out of Laramie, how quickly the scene can and does change around here reminding me once again just how diverse the US really is.
 It had scarcely been 3 hours since we turned our backs on, and descended from, the Rocky Mountain peaks of Colorado and yet here we were driving across the Laramie Plains of southeastern Wyoming, empty rolling prairies with not a peak in sight.
 There were, however, no shortage of railway tracks.
 In fact the tracks, laid as part of the First Transcontinental Railroad project, are the reason there’s anything to see in this region at all.

 The whole town of Medicine Bow, a short drive west of Como Bluffs along US Route 30, feels abandoned.
-A tiny settlement of barely 300 people, it’s a blink-and-you’ll-miss-it kind of place dissected by US Route 30 and one clinging desperately to its rather lofty claim to fame, as the setting for the popular 1960’s American TV series The Virginian.
+A tiny settlement of barely 300 people, it’s a blink-and-you’ll-miss-it kind of place dissected by US Route 30 and one clinging to its claim to fame as the setting for the popular 1960’s American TV series The Virginian.
 A black-and-white memory from my Dad’s youth, The Virginian was the reason we found ourselves in this remote part of the country (frankly, why else would one find themselves in Medicine Bow?).

 Day 19 || September 15 2016